yirenWang/progparallel/02-OpenMP/README.md

 ### Goal :

 Using OpenMP to parallelize programs using the multiple threads available on a cpu.
 The cpu that's used for the following results is a `1,6 GHz Intel Core i5` that contains 2 threads.
-Some programs are also run with a `TODO` that contains 4 threads.
+Some programs are also run with a `3.6 GHz Intel Core i7` that contains 8 threads.

 #### Setup & Useful code